sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-26_the-end-of-the-era-of-tamil-warlords.md

 +++
-title = "The end of the era of Tamilxa0warlords"
+title = "The end of the era of Tamil warlords"

 +++
 The puranAnuru and related puraM texts of early Tamil literature mark